spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-acl-feature.md

 * `spy_acl_role`
 * `spy_acl_rule`

-In case you have a multi-merchant environment, ensure that the ACL entities are synchronized for each merchant.
+With a multi-merchant environment, make sure the ACL entities are synchronized for each merchant.
-If the ACL entities have already been synchronized, the synchronization process will not create duplicate entries.
+If the ACL entities have already been synchronized, the synchronization process doesn't create duplicate entries.

 {% endinfo_block %}